CodingWithCalvin/VS-OpenBinFolder/README.md

 ## Description

-A Visual Studio extension that adds a right-click context menu command that allows you to open the project's output directory (i.e, the "bin" folder) in Windows File Explorer.
+A Visual Studio (2022 and up) extension that adds a right-click context menu command that allows you to open the project's output directory (i.e, the "bin" folder) in Windows File Explorer.
 This uses the currently active solution/project configuration to determin *WHICH* output folder to navigate to.

 ## Contribute